 The high contrast with the subject and the lack of detail make silhouettes a great way to add drama and mystery to your photo.
 You can create them by shooting towards the light source (in this case the sun) and placing your subject between you and that source.

 Exposure is important in order to get nice silhouettes.
-You need to set your exposure settings so that the brightest part of the image would be at optimal exposure, in our case we want to capture the sky with all its colours and details.
-Under such settings your subject will be extremely underexposed.
+You need to set your exposure settings so that the brightest part of the image would be at optimal exposure, in our case we want to capture the sky with all its colors and details.
+Under such settings, your subject will be extremely underexposed.

 One thing that helps me when I am taking silhouettes is to imagine that the most important thing in the photo is the background and then expose the image in order to get it well.
 I use spot metering mode and first I meter by focusing on the background.

 I adjust the exposure accordingly and before taking the photo I change the focus to the actual subject I want to shoot.
 The camera will say that it is underexposed, but that’s not a problem, we already have the settings the way we want them.

 Sunstars are one of my favourite optical effects.
 Here’s how to create them.

 First, set your aperture to a high value (ideally f/16 or f/22).
 Then, set the shutter speed and the ISO to underexpose the image by two stops.
 The sun will be in the frame.
 If you don’t underexpose it, you might end up with too much light in your photo.

 Sunstars are easier to get if you have the sun as small as possible.
 In other words, if the sun is a bit covered by something.
 When the sun is high in the sky, it might be difficult to find objects that can hide the sun and you might find yourself limited in terms of angles and perspectives.

 But during the golden hour, the sun is in a lower position.
 You can get interesting sunstars then.

 You can, for example, use your model to cover the sun.
 Be creative and have fun!
 But be safe too.